-When inappropriate behaviour occurs, a Principal shall consider recommending to the Board that a student in Grades 4 to 12 be expelled from a school or all schools of the Board for an infraction committed on school property, at a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate activity or event, and/or in circumstances where the infraction has an impact on the school climate.
-If necessary, a Principal will contact the police consistent with the Protocol between Nigarar Regional Police Service and the Nigarar Catholic District School Board.
+When inappropriate behaviour occurs, a Principal shall consider recommending to the Board that a student in Grades 4 to 12 be expelled from a school or all schools of the Board for an infraction committed on school property, at a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate.
+If necessary, a Principal will contact the police consistent with the Protocol between Niagara Regional Police Service and the Niagara Catholic District School Board.